Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 When the design is done stitching, remove the hoop from the machine and open it up to release your design and stabilizer.
 Gently pull away the water-soluble topping from the front of the design.
 No big deal if you don’t get it all.

 Then, use scissors to trim the wash-away stabilizer on the bottom close to the sides of the design.
-Also, cut any easily accessible jump threads.
+Also, cut any easily accessible jump stitches or threads.

 Get a small bowl of warm water and submerge your design.
 The water-soluble topping and wash-away stabilizer should dissolve fairly quickly.
 Once you see it mostly gone, remove the design.
 By removing it before every little bit of stabilizer is gone from the base of the stitches, you’ll leave a residue behind to increase the design firmness.